If you’re a huge fan of superhero movies, you may have heard Marvel vs DC pitted against one another at some point.

 In the Marvel universe, our favorite heroes are real people experiencing real issues in life.
 They go through and struggle with everyday motions just like you and me — work, school, and relationships — but they are dealt with the additional responsibility of having powers.

 The superheroes in the DC universe are the modern counterparts of mythical gods.
 Superman is thought of as a savior who can do no wrong and is the most powerful in the entire universe.
-Wonder Woman, Zeus’s daughter, is born out of clay and was brought to life by the ancient Greek gods, granting her godlike strength and invulnerability.
+Wonder Woman is born out of clay and was brought to life by the ancient Greek gods, granting her godlike strength and invulnerability.

 In Marvel, the superheroes are mere mortals who get into some kind of freak accident that involves radiation exposure.
-They wake up with powers that they don’t want at first, but they learn to control over time.
+Some wake up with powers they don’t want at first, but learn to control over time.

 Between Marvel and DC, who has the strongest heroes?